remirror/remirror/readme.md

 <br />

-> Remirror is your toolkit for building world-class text-editors which run on the web, mobile and desktop.
+> Remirror is a toolkit for building accessibility focused editors which run on the web and desktop.

 <br />